Sandro Wieser: Foul on Yapi Yapo

 FC Zürich launched legal proceedings against Wieser after the 21-year-old committed a knee-high challenge on Gilles Yapi Yapo in a match on 9 November 2014, leaving the former Ivory Coast international's career in serious doubt.
 Yapi Yapo suffered torn anterior and cruciate ligaments, a torn meniscus, a torn kneecap tendon, serious cartilage damage and deep bruising to his thigh after the incident.
 Wieser was shown a straight red card for the tackle, and was later suspended for six matches by the Swiss league.
 With Yapi Yapo highly unlikely to ever play again, club president Ancillo Canepa launched legal proceedings against Wieser.

 Reading

 On 18 August 2016, Wieser signed a three-year contract with English Championship side Reading.

 On 31 August 2017, transfer deadline day, Wieser joined K.S.V.
 Roeselare on a season-long loan deal.

 On 1 June 2018, Wieser was released a year early from his Reading contract by mutual consent.

 FC Vaduz return

 On 12 June 2018, Wieser signed a three-year contract with FC Vaduz.
 On 22 July 2018 he scored his first goal for the club in Vaduz's first match of the 2018–19 Swiss Challenge League, a 3–1 victory over FC Chiasso.

+FC Tuggen

+On 19 May 2025, Wieser joined Swiss fourth tier club FC Tuggen, retiring as a professional footballer as he joined the amateur club.